 - Load quickly.

-Scan your site with WebCEO’s Mobile Optimization tool and see if you could make your news portal more mobile-friendly.
+Scan your site with WebCEO’s Mobile Optimization tool (which can be found right next to the Speed Optimization tool) and see if you could make your news portal more mobile-friendly.

 Fix technical errors